schmuio/cryptography/README.md

 <br>

 ### <strong> What's in the box </strong>
 We have tried to offer most of the presently considerd industry standard cryptographic algorithms.
 This includes symmetric encryption, asymmetric encryption, digital signatures, time based one time passwords and multiple utility functions for managing cryptographic keys.
 This includes both Go native constructs based on the standard library as well as cloud-specific implementations that offer excellent security and key management features.
-We intend to keep updating the library with additional algorithms and welcome and recommendations or feature requests.
+We intend to keep updating the library with additional algorithms and welcome recommendations or feature requests.
 <br>